Apply

 We have an application fee of $30 for individuals and $45 for groups, but no additional fees to attend.

-New for 2020: The Bodwell Fellowship honors Joshua Bodwell’s nine-plus years of service as executive director of the Maine Writers and Publishers Alliance and offers one Hewnoaks emerging writer resident a $500 cash award.
+- The Bodwell Fellowship honors Joshua Bodwell’s nine-plus years of service as executive director of the Maine Writers and Publishers Alliance and offers one Hewnoaks emerging writer resident a $500 cash award.
 Huge thanks to the many MWPA members and friends who have supported this new fellowship!
 There’s no additional form to apply: once the Hewnoaks writing jury has finished their work, the list of invited artists will be presented to the MWPA for deliberation of which eligible writer should receive the funds.
-Full information is available here.
+Further information is available here.

 Can students apply?